The Original Dinerant

-The Original Dinerant, or simply The Original, is a diner serving American cuisine in Portland, Oregon, United States.
+The Original Dinerant, or simply The Original, was a diner serving American cuisine in Portland, Oregon, United States.
 Owned by Sage Hospitality Resources, Guy Fieri visited the "modern" and "upscale" diner to film a 2016 episode of the Food Network's Diners, Drive-Ins and Dives.
-The diner has hosted competitive eating contests and other special events.
-The Original has received a generally positive reception and is most known for its glazed doughnut sliders and alcoholic milkshakes.
-The restaurant's mezzanine level has an amusement arcade and bar called The Dinercade added in early 2019.
+The diner hosted competitive eating contests and other special events.
+The Original received a generally positive reception and was most known for its glazed doughnut sliders and alcoholic milkshakes.
+The restaurant's mezzanine level had an amusement arcade and bar called The Dinercade added in early 2019.
+The Original Dinerant closed permanently.